docker-rpm-builder/docker-rpm-builder/README.md

 and you get errors because paths like "/tmp/buildroot-something" found in files.
 Just install it in the place it's meant to be installed and move it to ```${RPM_BUILD_ROOT}``` afterwards.

+Builds done in such fashion are **highly reproducible** - if your build image already contains all the build dependencies, and you disable docker network, the same build input will always yield the same output.
+This does not mean that files would be 100% identical, there may be build-time changes depending e.g. on current time - but no external influence is possible.

 ## Limitations

 * Currently limited to x86_64 for both host and target.
 That's a docker limitation which is unlikely to go away soon.